-If you’re looking for a pub, The Wykeham Arms (pronounced Wickam), next to Kingsgate, has great atmosphere- and the food is very good.
-Or you could stroll to the Hyde Tavern, a gem of a community pub offering cask ales and evenings of song.
+If you’re looking for a pub, The Wykeham Arms (pronounced Wickam Arms), next to Kingsgate, has great atmosphere- and the food is very good.
+Or you could stroll to The Hyde Tavern, a gem of a community pub offering cask ales and evenings of song.
 It’s in the idiosyncratic suburb of Hyde on the north side of the city, an area with 900 years of history.

-There aren’t that many places where you can enjoy an evening’s entertainment but check out the Theatre Royal which offers an eclectic range of shows.
+The main venue for evening entertainment is the Theatre Royal which offers an eclectic range of shows.
 The Railway Inn has interesting music acts and there’s also The Guildhall which features the occasional music or comedy event.
-The lack of venues is made up for with a number of festivals, the most famous of which is the Hat Fair, a cornucopia of free street entertainment which takes place every July.
+There are many annual festivals, the most famous of which is the Hat Fair, a cornucopia of free street entertainment which takes place every July.

 What if I get ill?

-We hope you don’t need one but there is a major hospital, the Royal South Hants, on the Romsey Road and of course a private GP, The Walcote Practice, at Hampshire Workspace.
+We hope you don’t need one but there is a major hospital, the Royal Hampshire County Hospital, on the Romsey Road and of course a private GP, The Walcote Practice, at Hampshire Workspace.

 Visit Winchester – information for tourists